pygfx/pyshader/README.md

 #### Function arguments

-Each argument of your function must be annotated with a 3-element tuple:
+Each argument of your function must be annotated with a 3-element tuple.
+This may be done either using an annotation or a "default value".
+Both flavours are equally valid, but the latter may prevent linting issues.

 ```py
 @python2shader